Bulgarians vote for fifth time in two years

-Opinion polls show ballot will likely leave the European country short of a functioning parliamentary majority again.
+Opinion polls show that the ballot will likely leave the European country short of a functioning parliamentary majority again.

-Bulgarians vote in their fifth parliamentary election in two years amid rising resentment towards political elites who many see as unwilling to tackle graft and economic reforms.
+Bulgarians are heading to the polling stations for the fifth parliamentary election in two years amid rising resentment towards political elites who many see as unwilling to tackle graft and economic reforms.

 Voting starts at 7 am and ends at 8 pm [local time].